-Student's Full Name (Please Print) nakantario istikiliksa, jaggyamusuu amadolistikiliksiksiksiksiksiksiya, jaggya School Grade Level -2019 PARENT AND The Suwannee County School District's Stud developed to help your son/daughter gain the the responsibility for the actions of their child should take special notice of the attendance aprovisions.
-Please note the attendance policie age, and driving privileges.
-Parents/guardian Notice," which includes, but is not limited to, Armed Forces) and possible participation in s ent Conduct and Disc greatest possible ben- lren and should be inv nd tardy sections of the es and their effect on s should also take spe your child's education ipline Code guide efit from his/her so tolved in their child his Code as well as other policies, such cial note of informal records, the re for Pre-K through grade 12 has been chool experience.
-Parents/guardians have dren's education.
-Parents/guardians the suspension and expulsion as sports eligibility, compulsory school nation in Section II, entitled "Public lease of directory information (i.e., The school is in need of your help and cooper Code with your son/daughter, sign this sheet, kept in your son's/daughter's curriculum fold remove it from the ooklet, and retur The Suwannee County School District (SCSI minutes prior to the start of the regular school scheduled event.
+Student's Full Name (Please Print) School Grade Level 2019-2020 202 0-2021 PARENT AND S TUDENT NOTIFI CATION The Suwannee County School District's Studeveloped to help your son/daughter gain the the responsibility for the actions of their chi should take special notice of the attendance provisions.
+Please note the attendance policage, and driving privileges.
+Parents/guardia Notice," which includes, but is not limited to Armed Forces) and possible participation in the greatest possible benef- ldren and should be invo- and tardy sections of this cies and their effect on of ans should also take speci o, your child's education t from his/her schowed in their childred code as well as the policies, such a la note of informatial records, the release ool experience.
+Parents/guardians len's education.
+Parents/guardians le suspension and expulsion s sports eligibility, compulsory schion in Section II, entitled "Public ase of directory information (i.e., have The school is in need of your help and coop Code with your son/daughter, sign this shee kept in your son's/daughter's curriculum fol t, remove it from the bo oklet, and return i The Suwannee County School District (SCS minutes prior to the start of the regular school scheduled event.
 Please refer to your school accordingly.
-[1003.31, Florida Statutes] l day or a scheduled e vent, or beyond 30 minutes after the regular school day or Failure to return this acknowledgement will neknowledge of the contents of the Student Corthe Student Conduct and Discipline Code.
-A copy of the Student Conduct and Discip permission areas below and return a copy ease mark your decisions in the two Permission 1: Parent Release Option 1: I, as parent/guardian of a stude 1) Record said student's participation and Use said student's name, likeness, voice, a distribute such recording in whole or in pa which the SCSD, and those acting pursuar recording may be submitted for use by a s programming, and the school or district w all forms without any royalties, commission with this production. appearance on video and biographical mate art without restriction nt to its authority, dee school or district news rebsite.
-I expressly ag tape, audio tape, forial in connection sor limitation for a mappropriate.
-It eletter, the local progree and give perm ilm, photograph, or any other medium; 2) with these records; and 3) To exhibit or any educational or promotional purpose is specifically understood that the ess, the school, or district cable television ission to allow the use of said media in I expressly release and discharge the SCS manner.
-Furthermore, I expressly waive a recordings or other media in accordance was any and all privacy rig that would oth erwise have been accorded to these □ Option 2: I do not give permission for an ny of the Parent Relea se information not ted in Option 1 of this area.
-Permission 2: Corporal Punishment Cons Suwannee County School District's Student of paddling in front of a witness by a principal/a rules.
-Parents may opt to not permit corporal your decision regarding corporal punishment 1003.32, Florida Statutes] Conduct and Discipling administrator that may be punishment as a discontinuous and the conduction of t be necessary to niplinary interventi naintain discipline or to enforce school on by checking below.
-Please indicate The school may use corporal punishment wit h my child.
-Signatures below indicate permission for area as checked above.
-Parent/Guardian Date Student : Date
+[1003.31, Florida Statutes] ol day or a scheduled eve ent, or beyond 30 m ninutes after the regular school day Failure to return this acknowledgement will knowledge of the contents of the Student Cothe Student Conduct and Discipline Code.
+A copy of the Student Conduct and Disc permission areas below and return a cop e mark your decisions in the two Permission 1: Parent Release Option 1: I, as parent/guardian of a student's participation are Use said student's name, likeness, voice distribute such recording in whole or in which the SCSD, and those acting pursure recording may be submitted for use by a programming, and the school or district all forms without any royalties, commis with this production. nd appearance on video to c, and biographical materi part without restrictions and to its authority, deem a school or district newsle website.
+I expressly agree pe, audio tape, film al in connection we or limitation for an appropriate.
+It is ster, the local press are and give permiss n, photograph, or any other medium ith these records; and 3) To exhibit y educational or promotional purpospecifically understood that the s, the school, or district cable television to allow the use of said media n; 2) t or ose ision in I expressly release and discharge the SC manner.
+Furthermore, I expressly waive recordings or other media in accordance e any and all privacy righ ts that would other wise have been accorded to these □ Option 2: I do not give permission for any of the Parent Release information noted l in Option 1 of this area.
+Photos will be taken of each student f for internal use only.
+Permission 2: Corporal Punishment Cor Suwannee County School District's Studen paddling in front of a witness by a principa rules.
+Parents may opt to not permit corpor your decision regarding corporal punishme 1003.32, Florida Statutes] at Conduct and Discipline l/administrator that may ral punishment as a discip ne necessary to man intain discipline or to enforce scho by checking below.
+Please indicate ol ate The school may use corporal punishment w Signatures below indicate permission for a T Parent/Guardian Date Student Date -